kevinkepha/Multi-Modal-Computer-Vision-Suite-Real-Time-Face-Augmentation-and-Human-Pose-Estimation/README.md

 * Add **Object Detection** tab (YOLOv8) with custom labels/analytics.
 * Stream to RTSP/RTMP sinks or embed in a FastAPI service for deployment.

+## 📝 License

+MIT — free for commercial and personal use.
+Attribution appreciated.